Text

 Cauleen Smith’s works compile her Instagram series COVID MANIFESTO which the artist initiated a couple of weeks after the United States went into lockdown.
 For c.
 20:20 Smith rewrote and revealed each point of the Manifesto throughout the duration of November, as a sort of ‘living’ still life where the artist’s desk became the tableau.
 COVID MANIFESTO consists of 23 pronouncements punctuated by 7 intermissions selected from Smith’s existing works.
 Over the month, the personal and poetic, the eventful and now historical, featured as Smith responded to Covid-19 and its multiple aftermaths.

-This online platform now serves as a space for filling in the voids, turning the volume up and dynamic storytelling.
-Here you can dive into the creative process and research archives that have produced the work, revealing a further radical narrative fully enunciated.
+This online platform provided an unfolding calendar of supporting content that accompanied Cauleen Smith’s COVID MANIFESTO and now serves as a space for filling in the voids, turning the volume up and dynamic storytelling.
+Here you can dive into the creative process and research archives that produced the work, revealing a further radical narrative fully enunciated.

 During November 2020 The CIRCA website was transformed into an extraordinary archive of past projects from the artist’s trajectory, references from her ongoing research and allusions to her revolutionary imaginary, constituting a virtual mid-career survey.
 We welcome both local audiences standing in Piccadilly and global participant tuned in online to engage with both the scattered snippets of COVID MANIFESTO and the long form.